-Data processing provides the connection between data capture and data output.
+Data processing provides a connection between data capture and data output.
 In this article, we look at 10 key things everyone needs to know about scientific data processing.

 1. Data Needs Cleaning